-- The Board and Audit Committee rigorously review the quarterly financial results and reports and evaluate the reasons for unusual variances noted thereof. - Internal audit function includes performing regular reviews of business processes to assess the effectiveness of the internal control system and to highlight significant risks impacting the Group with recommendations for improvement; - The close involvement of Executive Directors, who are hands-on in the operations of the Group.
-The Managing Director briefs the Board on significant changes in the business and external environment, which affect the operations of the Group at large. - The Group has in place a Management Reporting mechanism whereby financial information is generated and reviewed by management and the Board on a timely basis.
+- The Group's Policies and Guideline Booklet, sets out the policies, procedures and expected standards of the Group's operations to be followed by all employees.
+The policies and procedures are regularly reviewed and updated to maintain its effectiveness over time. - The Board and Audit Committee rigorously review the quarterly financial results and reports and evaluate the reasons for unusual variances noted thereof. - Internal audit function includes performing regular reviews of business processes to assess the effectiveness of the internal control system and to highlight significant risks impacting the Group with recommendations for improvement; - The close involvement of Executive Directors, who are hands-on in the operations of the Group.
+The Managing Directors briefs the Board on significant changes in the business and external environment, which affect the operations of the Group at large. - The Group has in place a Management Reporting mechanism whereby financial information is generated and reviewed by management and the Board on a timely basis.
 Performance and results are monitored on a monthly basis against the budget and the results of prior years, with major variances explained and appropriate action taken. - The Group sets out an annual budget and operations targets for every operating division.
 Analysis, data comparison and reporting of variances against target are presented in the Group's various Management Meetings which act as a monitoring and controlling mechanism. - The Group has successfully integrated three (3) management systems namely the ISO 9001-QMS, ISO14001-EMS & OHSAS 18001-Health & Safety into a single system, known as 'Integrated Management System' (IMS).